Marc350Z/nhscompsci/README.md

-# nhscompsci
+# NHS H Computer Science
-NHS H Computer Science
+This is my code repository for NHS H Computr Science